The Jubilee Centre

 Socially Speaking (Social Skills)- A programme developed by Speech and Language Therapists, to enable children to recognise expected and unexpected behaviours in different situations and appropriate interactions

-Sensory Circuits- morning choosing- A sensory and physical development opportunity that enables the children to self-regulate and get their bodies ready for the day
+Sensory Circuits- A sensory and physical development opportunity that prepares the brain for availability for learning and for the demands of the class environment.

 TEACCH- A specific ASC approach to learning, enabling children to become more independent in their learning through visual and highly structured tasks